lszhou/lszhou.github.com/_posts/2015-05-26-commitlog.md

 The reason is what I typed was `email + space` but not `email`.

-In this case, server will regard "email " as a key instead of "email". so make sure typing `email` 5 characters exactly the same as that in the schema.
+In this case, server will regard "email " (6 chars) as a key instead of "email" (5 chars). so make sure typing `email` 5 characters exactly the same as that in the schema.